bareos/bareos/manuals/en/developers/storage.md

 and/or optimize use of the permanent storage medium.

-Any number of storage daemons may be run on a given machine; each associated with an individual storage device connected to it, and BACULA operations may employ storage daemons on any number of hosts connected by a network, local or remote.
+Any number of storage daemons may be run on a given machine; each associated with an individual storage device connected to it, and Bareos operations may employ storage daemons on any number of hosts connected by a network, local or remote.
 The ability to employ remote storage daemons (with appropriate security measures) permits automatic off-site